-IPPB (India Post Payments Bank) what is it?
+India Post Payments Bank (IPPB), what is it?
 Do you know all about India post payment bank?
 India post payment bank is a public sector 100 percent government-owned bank.
 It operates with the post office department under the Ministry of communication.

-On 19 August 2015, India Post received permission/license from the Central Bank of India to operate a payment bank.
-On 17 August 2016, it was registered as a public limited Govt. company to establish a payment bank.
+On August 19, 2015, India Post received permission/license from the Central Bank of India to operate a payment bank.
+On August 17, 2016, it was registered as a public limited Govt. company to establish a payment bank.

-However, as compared to normal banks these banks operate on a small scale and do not take credit risk.
-Their reason for existence is an economic inclusion; to reach the unbanked population of the nation which is according to the Assocham-EY report, more than 19 percent of our population.
+Their setup reason is economic inclusion to reach the nation’s unbanked population, which, according to the Assocham-EY report, is more than 19 percent of our population.

-They must work with other financial service providers to offer their customers third party products such as loans and insurance.
+IPPB must work with other financial service providers to offer their customers third-party products such as loans and insurance.

-Opening an account in a traditional bank takes time as it needs a lot of documentation and verification.
-But payments bank which relies mainly on mobile technology can simplify the account opening process fast and paperless.
+Opening an account in a traditional bank takes time, as it needs a lot of documentation and verification.
+But payments banks, which rely mainly on mobile technology, can simplify the account opening process fast and paperless.

 - The Indian Post Payments Bank has been established under the control of the post department and is wholly owned by the Government of India.